Archetypes

 - Omegamon (EN: "Omnimon") (RB)

 A deck whose gimmick is to slap a large body directly, which then quickly turbos your level 3 into a boss monster.
 The boss monster provides heavy removal and can demolish security really quickly if left unchecked, and additionally uses <Decode> to spit out the level 3s that formed it if it would be removed.
-Annoyingly, it can also be mixed with Alter-S for a hyper-consistent immune beatdown.
+It also has access to level 4s that can regress back into the level 3s to reduce the cost of tamers and corresponding 3s.
+Due to how little resources the core combo requires to do ridiculous amounts of damage, as well as the fact that it can borrow Alter-S's immune chungus boss monster, this deck is pretty fucking obnoxious.

 - Diaboromon (K)

 The original go wide deck, whose top end spams tokens for breathing and <De-Evolve>s/deletes the opponent's board when tokens are played.
-Recent support features <Alliance> to provide harder aggro and an attack-redirection Tamer, while an older top end gives <Jamming>/<Blocker> to all of the tokens for defense.
-In addition, it boasts the rare ability to completely turn off the When Evolving effects of level 7s, automatically deck-checking important meta threats like Sakuyamon.
+Recent support features <Overclock> to provide harder aggro on top of the <Alliance> swings it was already doing, while an older top end gives <Jamming>/<Blocker> to all of the tokens in addition to a Tamer that provides attack redirection.
+In addition, it boasts the rare ability to completely turn off the When Evolving effects of level 7s, automatically deck-checking important meta threats like Omegamon and Pyramidimon.

 - Alphamon (KY)

 The "1v1 me fairly, coward" deck, it focuses around building a big stack with good inherits and challenging the opponent to swing over it.
-It's a highly granular archetype that makes use of a lot of different mechanics, but unfortunately it matches up poorly against removal and source trashing, making it really bad into most of the current meta.
+It's a highly granular archetype that makes use of a lot of different mechanics, but unfortunately it has no way to actually protect its stacked cards, so it's been really bad into most of the meta for about a year at this point.

 - Eater (W)